Ivaynn/SpellCrafter/README.md

 ## Target Dummy

 Target dummies can be used to test your wands.
 They display the damage taken and they can even use a wand if you give them one.
+To remove the dummy, give it an egg or another target dummy's spawn egg.

 ![Target Dummy](./docs/target_dummy.png)